dgist-datalab/FlashFTLDriver/README_2.md

 To measure I/O performance and the overheads associated with the CPU, you need special hardware (Xilinx VCU108+Customized NAND Flash).

-However, you can evaluate the WAF without the specific hardware using memory(RAM drive).
+However, you can evaluate the WAF without the specific hardware using a memory (RAM drive).

 The MiDAS algorithm is implemented in the directory `algorithm/MiDAS/`.